m-lab/analysis/inspector/scripts/README.md

 # Inspect a dataset (of tables and/or views)
 dockerPython  [build] ./inspectTable.py \<project.dataset\>
 ```
-If a test fails because the inferred column mapping are incorrect,
+If a test fails because the inferred column mappings are incorrect,
 drop me a note.  mattmathis

 The optional build is only needed the first time and when things change.
 If the build is needed, it has to be invoked in the source directory.

-(Docker setup was borrowed from from Peter's
+(Docker setup was borrowed from the
  ["Pilot Exit Blog Post"](https://www.measurementlab.net/blog/global-pilot-success/) )